Pope Francis offers to mediate between Venezuelan leaders

 “Always both sides,” the pope said.
 “This is the secret.”

-Francis spoke as France, Germany, Poland and seven other European Union countries joined the U.S., Canada and Australia in recognizing Guaidó as Venezuela’s legitimate head of state.
+Francis spoke as France, Germany, Poland and seven other European Union countries joined the United States, Canada and Australia in recognizing Guaidó as Venezuela’s legitimate head of state.

 Maduro continues to be recognized by Russia and China, the latter of which covets Venezuela’s oil.

-The U.S. has long been at odds with Maduro and his predecessor, Hugo Chavez, the socialist leader elected 1998 who consolidated power by using oil boom revenue to expand social programs for the poor while enriching himself and his cronies.
+The U.S. has long been at odds with Maduro and his predecessor, Hugo Chavez, the socialist leader who was elected in 1998 and who consolidated power by using the oil boom's revenue to expand social programs for the poor while enriching himself and his cronies.

-Chavez died of cancer in 2013 just before oil prices plunged — and began taking the Venezuelan economy down with it.
+Chavez died of cancer in 2013 just before oil prices plunged taking the Venezuelan economy down with it.

 Maduro was reelected last year in an election that was widely regarded as rigged.
 And the simmering resentment that followed erupted into a full-blown crisis last month when the Venezuelan National Assembly ruled the election was invalid and declared Guaidó acting president.